 Two or more objects joined to each other are effectively indistinguishable except that they may have different internal properties.
-The only such internal property that may differ in this specification is [[Scope]].¶
+The only such internal property that may differ in this maximum fills with the such that the such t

 Deleted: <#>If there already exists an object E that was created by an earlier call to this section's algorithm, and if that call to this section's algorithm was given a FunctionBody that is equated to the FunctionBody given now then go to step 13.
-(If there is more than one)
+(If there is more than one object E satisfying these criteria, choose one at the implementation's discretion.)¶